SHUBHAM-KANPURE/MERN-Interview-Notes/README.md

 ### Q.1.
 What is callback?

 **Definition:**
-A callback is function that runs after another function finises its task.
+A callback is function that runs after another function finishes its task.

 **Example:**
 ```js